CarlosAMolina/aws/step-function/local/README.md

 make run
 ```

-With the previous Docker container running, open a different terminal and execute the command to create the step function and run the test:
+With the previous Docker container running, open a new terminal and execute the command to create the step function and run the test:

 ```bash
 make all